Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedFeaturesQuickKey.md

 Quick Keys was previously accessed via the Payeezy Real-time Payment Manager (RPM) POS screen and will now be available through ClientLine Enterprise (CLX) Virtual Terminal Initiate Bulk.
 For more details, please see [Commerce Hub Administration / ClientLine Enterprise Training](https://fiserv.cloudguides.com/en-us/guides/ClientLine%20Enterprise%20from%20Fiserv).

-In RPM, the Quick Key functionality had to be requested; In CLX, all merchants will have access to the Initiate Bulk menu item under Virtual Terminal.
+In RPM, the Quick Keys functionality had to be requested; In CLX, all merchants will have access to the Initiate Bulk menu item under Virtual Terminal.

+### File Format and Upload

 CLX supports the new Commerce Hub upload file format as well as the Payeezy file format.
 Both templates can be downloaded from the Initiate Bulk screen.

+RPM allowed for only 250 transactions per batch upload; CLX allows for an unlimited number of transactions.

+### Screen Functionality

 CLX provides the additional functionality of toggling between initiating a single transaction and bulk upload.